Kedayan: History

 A Kedayan man, standing underneath a rice barn.

 The origins of the Kedayans are uncertain.
-Some of them believe their people were originally from Ponorogo, Java, which they left during the reign of Sultan Bolkiah.
-Because of his fame as a sea captain and voyager, the Sultan was well-known to the people of Java, Sumatra and the Philippines.
-It is believed that when the Sultan arrived to the island of Java, he became interested in the local agricultural techniques.
+Some of them believe their people were originally from Java island, which they left during the reign of Sultan Bolkiah.
+Because of his fame as a sea captain and voyager, the Sultan was well-known to the people of Java, Sumatra and the Philippines, It is believed that when the Sultan arrived to the island of Java, he became interested in the local agricultural techniques.
 He brought some of the Javanese farmers back to his country to spread their techniques.
 The farmers inter-married with the local Bruneian Malay people, giving birth to the Kedayan ethnicity.
 Most Kedayans have adopted Islam since the Islamic era of the Sultanate of Brunei.
 They have also adopted Malay culture.
-The Kedayans are recognized as one of the indigenous people of Borneo.
-They are experts in making traditional medicines.
+The Kedayans are recognised as one of the indigenous people of Borneo.
+They are experts in making traditional medicines and various spiritual healings.
 The Kedayans are well known for their cultivation of medicinal plants, which they grow to treat a wide range of ailments and to make tonics.

-The language of one of the indigenous tribes, the Banjar people in Kutai, East Kalimantan, Indonesia, is said to share more than 90% of the vocabulary with the Kedayan language, despite the fact that the Banjarese do not refer to themselves as Kedayans.
-Both the Kedayans and the Banjarese are related, to a certain extent, because of the similarities in their languages.

 Language

 The Kedayan language is similar to Brunei Malay, and it has been claimed that as many as 94% of the words in the two languages are cognate.
 The main differences in pronunciation are that Kedayan has initial /h/ while Brunei Malay does not, so Kedayan hutan (forest) is utan in Brunei Malay; and Kedayan does not have /r/, so Malay rumah (house) is umah in Kedayan.

+The language of one of the indigenous tribes, the Banjar people in Kutai, East Kalimantan, Indonesia, is said to share more than 90% of the vocabulary with the Kedayan language, with the Banjarese separated from both the Brunei Malay and Kedayan for 400 years with similar adherence to Islam.
+Both the Kedayans and the Banjarese are related, to a certain extent, because of the similarities in their languages.